quotentiroler/plagiarismchecker/README.md

 /server_thread.h/0/4/0/0: "shared.h"
 ```

-The similarity is usually below 0.1 .
-For any higher similarity, further investigation is recommended.
+The similarity is usually very low for different code files.
+For any similarity that is clearly above average, further investigation is recommended.
 The use of the tool alone is not sufficient to conscientiously detect plagiarism.

 Testing: